tav-singh/TouristFlickr/README.md

 ## Progress Report

 ### Week 1
+Presented individual assignments, showed interested in working with Flickr or Reddit datasets.
+Devanshu suggested projects for both as we were confused about what approach to take and the expectations regarding the project.

 ### Week 2

-Decided to work on visual analytics on the flickr dataset
+Decided to work on visual analytics on the flickr dataset as a tourism destination recommender where images from the dataset could be shown to the user of possible travel destinations.

 ### Week 3